in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 You have to exclude a jar in all the dependencies where it is declared as a dependency.

-#### Example of a multi layered maven project
+## Example of a multi layered maven project

 https://github.com/in28minutes/MavenIn28Minutes/tree/
 master/4.web-application-with-maven

-##### Caused by: java.lang.ClassNotFoundException: org.springframework.beans.factory.config.BeanDefinitionCustomizer
+### Q :  Caused by: java.lang.ClassNotFoundException: org.springframework.beans.factory.config.BeanDefinitionCustomizer

 When ever you get this kind of exception.
 Find out which jar this class belongs to by doing a google - org.springframework.beans.factory.config.BeanDefinitionCustomizer